 Mother and Teen Share Story About Pediatric Migraines

-February 9, 2014 — Migraine headaches are affecting more teens within a couple years of puberty, says Christine Szperka, MD, a neurologist at CHOP.
+February 9, 2014 — The prevalence of migraine headaches increases around the time of puberty, says Christina Szperka, MD, a neurologist at CHOP.
 While the reason why remains a mystery, CHOP doctors are exploring all treatment methods — including Botox — to ease painful symptoms.

 In “Mother and Teen Share Story About Pediatric Migraines,” posted Feb.
 9, 2104, on myfoxphilly.com, 17-year-old Sydney Kessel and her mom, Shirley, describe their migraine pain and how it impacts their daily lives.

 Because migraine pain is so individualized, treatments that work for some people, do not work for all.
 And almost all medicines were approved for adult use — making treating children even more challenging.